MaelDore/deepSTRAPP/README.md

 alternative approach to state-dependent speciation and extinction (SSE) models that intend to model altogether trait evolution and diversification dynamics, but are often time-consuming and hard to parametrize, especially on large time-calibrated phylogenies.
-Conversely, deepSTRAPP offers a flexible solution that **can be applied to phylogenies encompassing thousands of lineages** (*Doré al., 2025*).
+Thus, deepSTRAPP offers a flexible solution that **can be applied to phylogenies encompassing thousands of lineages** (*Doré al., 2025*).

 deepSTRAPP is especially suited for large phylogenies as the power of the statistical tests is limited by the number of diversification regime